 This system of equations is the same as the equations of motion for two coupled oscillators.
 Here the oscillations are vibration in x-direction and vibration in y-direction.
 The Coriolis term describes that acceleration in x-direction is proportional to velocity in y-direction, and that acceleration in y-direction is proportional to velocity in x-direction.
 In other words: the Coriolis term describes the transfer of the vibration direction.

 When the attachment points are not aligned with the central axis of rotation the coupling between the rotation and the vibration is weakened.
 Less motion towards and away from the central axis of rotation means the centripetal force will be doing less work.

 Obtaining an analytic solution to that equation of motion is in the second Foucault pendulum article

-Image 16 was created by plotting a the analytic solution to the above equation of motion.
+Image 17 has been created by plotting the analytic solution to the above equation of motion.
 It represents the case where the ratio of ψ to Ω is 11 to 1 (Usually the ratio of ψ to Ω is in the order of thousands to one).
 The image depicts the case of releasing the bob in such a way that on release it has no velocity with respect to the rotating system.

 What the equations describe

 Remarkably, the equations describe that the shape of the trajectory of the Foucault pendulum is exactly the same on all latitudes, the latitude of deployment affects only the rate of precession.
 That means that just from the shape of the trajectory you will not be able to observe the magnitude of the Earth's rotation rate.
 For instance, if you observe that it takes 32 hours for the pendulum to complete a precession cycle then maybe the Earth takes 32 hours to rotate, or maybe you are on a latitude where the precession takes 32 hours, with the Earth rotating at some unknown faster rate.
 So if you limit yourself rigidly to using data from the pendulum motion only you cannot observe the Earths rotation rate.